gotunnel/gotunnel/README.md

 - In-memory cache for storing tunnels and sessions.
 - Connection Callbacks
 - Auto-Reconnect the Client
+- Authorized Whitelists and Blacklists for Hostnames

 ### Coming Soon

-- Authorized Key Whitelists
-- Registration of Reserved Hosts
 - Rate Limiting Per Connection
 - Load Balancer for the Server
 - SSH Tunnels